 - Authentically give a shit.
 In most cases, you spend more time with the people you work with than your own families.
 Taking an interest in the lives of the people you manage goes a long way in building strong relationships, trust, and bonds that lend themselves to incredible team dynamics.
 It makes everything easier along the way when you hit work related roadblocks and challenges.

 - Hire/Enable great people and get out of the way.
 I’m a firm believer in hiring people that are better than you are.
+I’m also a great believer in giving employees really good perks.
 Surround yourself with great people and get out of their way.
 Let them be great.
 Your job is to enable people to do great work and mentor along the way.
 NOBODY likes a micro-manager yet the world is chock full of them.

 - Celebrate.
 Whether it’s birthdays, anniversaries, holidays, life events or work related accomplishments, celebrate and elevate those on your team when they happen.
 Planning a successful event starts by recognizing that attendees are looking for more than an event they’re looking for an experience.
 If you’d like to add some texture think on inexpensive table runners, at CV Linens you can find a range of cheap tablecloths.
 I currently have a team of 3 which obviously makes this more manageable, but I love surprising my team with gifts or decorations on their desks.
 Bonus Manager Hack: have everyone you manage on your team fill out a list of their favorite things their first week and tuck it away when needed.
 By the time you use it, they’ll forget you even did that and be shocked at your ability to gift some of their fave things.